-This exception is thrown by the garbage collector (in the underlying jvm, it's not specific to ColdFusion), when it is spending way too much time collecting garbage.
+This exception is thrown by the garbage collector (in the underlying jvm, it's not specific to Tomcat or ColdFusion), when it is spending way too much time collecting garbage.
 This error essentially means that you need to add more memory, or reconfigure your garbage collection arguments.
 You can suppress this error by adding

 -XX:-UseGCOverheadLimit to your JVM startup arguments.

 Here's what Sun has to say about it:

 The parallel / concurrent collector will throw an